What is a style sheet, and why do you need one?

 - Style sheets can be passed along to proofreaders to make sure they don’t “overwrite” any decisions already made by you and your copyeditor.

 - Style sheets can be crucial for helping you remember details.
-If you have a complicated novel with lots of character names or locations, style sheets can ensure you don’t slip up with your characters’ ages, surnames, appearances, and even the timeline of the story.
+If you have a complicated novel with lots of character names and locations, style sheets can ensure you don’t slip up with your characters’ ages, surnames, appearances, and even the timeline of the story.

 - With a style sheet, you can be sure your editor made decisions for a good reason.
 Style sheets help you to understand the edit you’ve received.